2008rjiang/Lab-Safety-with-LLMs/README.md

 ---

-## Evaluation Framework
+## Evaluation Labels

-Each model was prompted with the following evaluation instruction:
+Each model was prompted with the following evaluation instruction, then reviewed by human experts for label creation:

 > *“You are a laboratory safety expert.
 Analyze the image carefully and list all visible safety violations.
 Provide reasoning for each and conclude whether the lab scene is safe or unsafe.”*